nibblegap/ecloud-selfhosting/README.md

 A few services can't be configured automatically and need manual account creation to secure them:

-**Rainloop**: It uses a hardcoded login by default, and can be accessed by anyone with a Nextcloud account.
-To change it, visit `https://$DOMAIN/apps/rainloop/app/?admin` and enter username: `admin` and password: `12345`.
-Go to the security tab to change the password.

 **OnlyOffice**: Open `office.$DOMAIN`, then follow the instructions to add a new admin user.
 This is only necessary if you chose to install OnlyOffice.